 How to make a perfect soil for your succulents?

 Now, assuming that you already have the materials needed to make soil.
 You can start preparing all the ingredients.
 Mix all the materials you have.
-I suggest that you come up with a 50/50 ration.
+I suggest that you come up with a 50/50 ratio for the start.
 This means that half of your mixture is organic materials and half is inorganic matters.

 Mix all the materials together.
 After the mixing process is done, you can then run a test.
 Get a small amount of the mix and try to wet.
 If the mixture is too sticky or compact, that means not good for succulents.
 The water won’t drain through the mixture thus retain the water which in turn rots the roots.
 In this case, you can add more of the hard inorganic materials.
 Then retest until the wet mixture crumbles easily when you squeeze it.

-But again, you can remodify your mixture later on.
+But again, you can modify your mixture later on.
 Depending on the condition in your surroundings, adjust the ingredients until you come with a perfect soil mixture for your succulents.

 Additional things to remember in growing succulents

 This soil mixture also has the right acid content for maximum succulent growth.
-It is made in the USA that’s why I trust the brand.
+It is made in the USA and that’s why I trust the brand.
 I have tested many soil mixes in the past decade and not all of them are great (at least in my case and the environment I am living).
 In fact, some of the soil mixtures you can buy online may contain pathogens and or insects that could actually harm or kill your succulents.
 So opt for brands verified by thousands of customers!

 Choosing one pot over the other would depend on many factors.
-This is because pots should complement its surroundings.
-For instance, if you have indoor succulents, you might want to have pots that do not only serve as plant receptacles but also for decoration purposes.
+This is because pots should complement their surroundings.
+For instance, if you have indoor succulents, you might want to have pots that do not only serve as plant receptacles but also for decorative purposes.

 I recognize that we all have different preferences as far as home decorating goes.
 With that said, I cannot give you a certain type of pot for your succulents.
 Instead, I just want to share with you what succulent pots I am using for our succulents.
-I hope that it will help you decide which pot you should be using too.
+I hope that it will help you decide which pot you should use.

 One of the pots I use for our outdoor succulents is the Sun-E 2.5 Inch Owl Pot Ceramic Flowing Glaze Base Serial Succulent Pot.
 This pot is also perfect for indoor succulents.
 The cuteness of these pots will surely add to the ambiance inside the house.

-This minimalist ceramic succulent planter is not only perfect for indoor succulent décor but also for gift giving.
-With its elegantly simple design, your special someone will certainly happy upon receiving your gift.
+This minimalist ceramic succulent planter is not only perfect for indoor succulent decor but also for gift giving.
+With its elegantly simple design, your special someone will certainly end up happy receiving your gift.

 Related: Potting Pebbles for Succulents

-If you don’t want to spend money on your succulent planters, you might be wondering how you can come up with your own.
-The good news is that you can indeed your own succulent planters or pots.
+If you are on budget, you may wonder how you can come up with your own pot.
+The good news is that you can indeed make your own succulent planters or pots.
 What you just need is simple tools and a pinch of creativity.

 You have perfect soil and a perfect pot for your succulents.
-But something is still missing; the succulent seeds.
+But something is still missing: the seeds.
 Countless people want to grow succulent plants in their homes but they aren’t really sure where to start.

 It takes good seeds to grow succulents